Limiting empirical spectral distribution for the non-backtracking matrix of an Erd\H{o}s-R\'enyi random graph: Introduction

-Our second result shows that the bulk distributions of $H$ and $H_0$ are very close to each other, even for $p$ a decreasing function of $n$.
-(The definition of the measure $\mu_M$ for a matrix $M$ and the definition of almost sure convergence of measures is given in Subsection~\ref{ss:defs}).
+The spectrum of the non-backtracking matrix for a degree regular graph was studied in \cite{B15}, including proving some precise eigenvalue estimates.
+One can view Proposition~\ref{t:H0spectrum} as extending this general approach by using averaged degree counts, but allowing the graph to no longer be degree regular.
+Thus, Proposition~\ref{t:H0spectrum} shows that partly averaging $H$ to get $H_0$ is enough to allow the spectrum to be computed very precisely.
+Our main results are the theorems below, which show that the empirical spectral measures $\mu_H$ for $H$ and $\mu_{H_0}$ for $H_0$ are very close to each other, even for $p$ a decreasing function of $n$.
+(The definitions of the measure $\mu_M$ for a matrix $M$ and the definition of almost sure convergence of measures are given in Section~\ref{ss:defs}).